dusty-phillips/macabre/README.md

 - only compiles one module at a time
 - copies the prelude module blindly into the directory that contains that one module
 - eliminate all todos in source code
+- No standard library
 - generate **main** if a module has a main function
+- calling functions or constructors with out of order positional args doesn't work in python
+  - e.g. `Foo(mystr: String, point: #(Int, Int))` can be called with `Foo(#(1, 1), mystr: "Foo")` in gleam
+  - javascript seems to solve this by automatically reordering the arguments to match the input type
 - custom types with unlabelled fields are not working
   - Given that labelled and unlabelled fields can be mixed on one class, I have a feeling we have to ditch dataclasses.
 Probably a custom class with slots, a dict of names to indices, and a custom **match_args** that can handle tuple-like _or_ record-like syntax?
 - I notice that the javascript doesn't generate the wrapping class for custom variants.
 Can we get away with not having them?